Accessing S3 Object in EMR Trino¶

 Prerequisites¶

-From EMR Trino 7.2.0 onwards, the EMR cluster’s IAM role must include the following minimal S3 permissions for Trino use cases.
+To access S3 on EMR Trino, the IAM policy attached to the app-data-access-role must include the following minimal S3 permissions for Trino use cases.

 Sample IAM Policy¶